mikepthomas/projects/_posts/printer-am8.md

 # Frame

-Since upgrading to SuperSlicer, I have pushed my printing speeds to the limit of what stock Anet A8 acrylic frame can cope with.
+Since upgrading to PrusaSlicer, I have pushed my printing speeds to the limit of what stock Anet A8 acrylic frame can cope with.

 I have [stiffened the frame as much as I can with 3D printed upgrades](printer-printed-upgrades#frame-bracing) however, the frame really could do with a metal frame to print faster.